 There are some new items in the shop this week including three labeled Fall Harvest.
 The Fall Harvest themed printables include journal pages, menu planners, and habit trackers.
 They are really charming and I’m happy with the 13 designs we put together for each set.

-If you already have A Full Year Shopping Pass, you can go in with your code and download all three.
+If you already have The Lifetime Shopping Pass, you can go in with your code and download all three.
 Otherwise they are available for individual purchase.

 That’s it for my week.
 What is up in your world?